walkerdorris/cheers/README.md

 2. After the cheer, your program should tell the user how many more days there are until their next birthday.
   - The user should only have to enter the Day and Month

-THe final version of your app should work like the following:
+The final version of your app should work like the following:

 ```shell